gehuhaldwani/techgeeks/src/content/blog/2024-02-15-registeration-bgmi.md

 draft: false
 author: "Tech Geeks"
 tags: ["BGMI", "eSports"]
 description: "Calling all gamers!
 Brace yourself for the BGMI Virtual Warzone at GEHU HALDWANI from 16 February.
-Engage in intense battles, showcase your skills, and compete for glory in this exhilarating inter-university esports tournament.
-With a Cash prize of 30k, trophies and 3 lucky draw winners.
-Register yourself or your squad ASAP!"
+With a Cash prize of 30k, trophies and 3 lucky draw winners."
 ---

 ## 🎮 Calling all gamers!
 Brace yourself for the BGMI Virtual Warzone at GEHU HALDWANI from 16 February